Automattic/vip-block-data-api/README.md

 ## Installation

+Requires WordPress 6.8 or later and PHP 8.2 or later.

 ### Install on WordPress VIP

 The Block Data API plugin is authored and maintained by [WordPress VIP][wpvip], and made available to all WordPress sites by the  [VIP Integrations Center][vip-ic].
 Customers who host on WordPress VIP or use [`vip dev-env`](https://docs.wpvip.com/how-tos/local-development/use-the-vip-local-development-environment/) to develop locally have access to the Block Data API automatically.
 We recommend this activation method for WordPress VIP customers.